 Ear Surgery Patient Testimonial

 I have always been a little uncomfortable with the size and shape of my earlobes so after much consideration, I decided I would fix them.
 After doing my research I found that Dr. Schaffer was the plastic surgeon for me.
 I contacted Dr. Schaffer’s office to set up a consultation and was very pleased by the helpful response of Dr. Schaffer’s receptionist.
 They were a really nice bunch.
 Overall it was a great experience.
 I couldn’t be happier with my ears and I feel comfortable with myself now.
 Thank you Dr. Schaffer. – J.G.

 If you are interested in our getting the otoplasty procedure, call 210-227-3223 to schedule a consultation with Dr. Eric Schaffer.
+You can also fill out the form in our contact page to book your personalized ear surgery appointment!
 Our practice serves San Antonio, Austin, and surrounding areas in TX.